Kitware/vtk-js/Sources/Common/DataModel/Cylinder/api.md

 ## Introduction

-vtkCylinder computes the implicit function and/or gradient for a cylinder. vtkCylinder is a concrete implementation of vtkImplicitFunction. vtkCylinder is a of the abstract class vtkImplicitFunction.
+vtkCylinder computes the implicit function and/or gradient for a cylinder. vtkCylinder is a concrete implementation of vtkImplicitFunction.

 ### radius (set/get)